falcosecurity/charts/falcosidekick/README.md

 helm install falcosidekick --set debug=true falcosecurity/falcosidekick
 ```

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+For example:

 ```bash
 helm install falcosidekick -f values.yaml falcosecurity/falcosidekick